AksoEo/docs/api/index.md

-# SAKo API Documentation
+# AKSO API Documentation
-Clients (users or applications) interact with SAKo through its RESTful CORS API.
+Clients (users or applications) interact with AKSO through its RESTful CORS API.

-SAKo is an acronym for “Sistemo Administra Komuna”.
+AKSO is an acronym for “Administra Komuna Sistemo Organiza”.

 ## Table of Contents
 * [Application-specific terminology](terms.md)